zal-lex/homeworks-2020/HW04/README.md

 - Write specs for each of your methods usign RSpec.

 Notes: implement these methods in your custom module and then include it in the `Array` class.
+Important: Do not use #each, #select, #map in your implementation.